SamOBrienOlinger/spoodle-space-pp5/README.md

  - Each of the features and goals for every User Stories outlined in detail above were implemented.

- - The React architecture provided reusable components that I customized, such as the Navbar.
-The MoreDropDown component was also adapted and applied to each custom model & form.
+ - The React library provided menu of reusable components that were vital to allowing me using specific element across multiple features on the frontent on the project.
+These invaluable components saved me an immeasurable amount of time.
+I either customized or relied heavily on the following to meet the site goal:
+    -  Navbar.js
+    -  The MoreDropDown.js
+    -  Assets.js
+    -  NotFound.js

 ### [**Features for the future**](#features-for-the-future)